Charles Simeon

-Charles Simeon (24 September 1759 – 13 November 1836) was an English evangelical Anglican cleric.
+Charles Simeon (24 September 1759 – 13 November 1836) was an English evangelical Anglican cleric and biblical commentator who led the evangelical 'Low Church' movement, in reaction to the liturgically and episcopally oriented 'High Church' party.

 Life and career

 He was born at Reading, Berkshire, in 1759 and baptised at St Laurence's parish church on 24 October of that year.
 He was the fourth and youngest son of Richard Simeon (died 1784) and Elizabeth Hutton.
 His eldest brother, named Richard after their father, died early.
 His second brother, John, entered the legal profession, became an MP and received a baronetcy.
 The third brother, Edward Simeon, was a director of the Bank of England.

 Simeon was educated at Eton College and King's College, Cambridge.
 As an undergraduate at King's from 1779, brought up in the high church tradition, he read The Whole Duty of Man and then a work by Thomas Wilson on the sacrament, and taking communion at Easter experienced a Christian conversion.
 In 1782 he became a fellow of King's College and was ordained a deacon.
 He graduated B.A. in 1783 and, in the same year, was ordained a priest of the Church of England.
 He began his ministry as deputy to Christopher Atkinson (1754–1795) at St Edward King and Martyr, Cambridge.
 Atkinson introduced him to John Venn and Simeon then met Henry Venn, confirming his evangelical and Calvinist views.

 Simeon received the living of Holy Trinity Church, Cambridge, in 1783.
 The appointment, technically a curacy, followed the death of the Rev. Henry Therond.
 Simeon's father intervened with James Yorke, the Bishop of Ely, and he was appointed, under the age of 23, as a curate-in-charge for the bishop.
 He was at first unpopular, and indeed the congregation would have preferred John Hammond (died 1830), who had been curate there, and became lecturer.
 Services were disrupted, and he was insulted in the streets.
 Simeon remained there for the rest of his life, eventually with a crowded church.

 Simeon died, unmarried, on 13 November 1836, and was buried on 19 November in King's College Chapel, Cambridge.
 His memorial by Humphrey Hopper in Holy Trinity, Cambridge, was described by architectural critic Nikolaus Pevsner as an "epitaph in Gothic forms."